evilgodtermux/member-scraper/README.md

   Telegram Scraper Adder
 </p>
 <p align="center">
-  wtf, atlest just fuking ⭐ star ⭐ it
+  wtf, is it
 </p>

 ---

 ## • API Setup
-* Go to http://my.telegram.org  and log in.
+* Go to http://my.telegram.org  and log in or use @s4h_api_idbot .
 * Click on API development tools and fill the required fields.
 * put app name you want & select other in platform Example :
 * copy "api_id" & "api_hash" after clicking create app ( will be used in setup.py )